bhartiy/learnsellacious/pages/19.coupons/creating-coupons/docs.md

 ![Screenshot%20%286%29](Screenshot%20%286%29.png "Screenshot%20%286%29")
 7. Click on save button to save the Coupon details.
 8. And Coupon is created successfully.
-9. You can create other coupons by using above method.
+9. You can create other coupons by using same method.